 Website and social media links?

-Where can we find your book?
+Where can we find your books?

-What’s next for you, William?
+What’s next for you?

 I’m completing a wonderful book about individuals in the transgender community.
 Because I am an electrologist, and because I was introduced to people from the trans community early on, a great number of my clients are transgender.
 And because every transgender individual works with a variety of healthcare professionals, I know lots of people peripheral to the transition process.
 Over the last two years I worked with an assistant to interview several of my trans clients.
 Their stories are all different and all fascinating.
 Now I’m in the process of adding a preface and some back matter, and deciding on a title.